Mago281/VBA-Challenge/README.md

 ________________________________________

-Other Considerations
+### Other Considerations

-•	Use the sheet alphabetical_testing.xlsx while developing your code.
-This dataset is smaller and will allow you to test faster.
-Your code should run on this file in under 3 to 5 minutes.
+•	Used the sheet _`alphabetical_testing.xlsx`_ while developing the code.
+This dataset was smaller and allowed faster testing.
+The code ran on this file in under 5 minutes.

-•	Make sure that the script acts the same on every sheet.
-The joy of VBA is that it takes the tediousness out of repetitive tasks with the click of a button.
+•	Made sure that the script acted the same on every sheet.

-•	Some assignments, like this one, contain a bonus.
-It is possible to achieve proficiency for this assignment without completing the bonus, but the bonus is an opportunity to further develop your skills and receive extra points for doing so.